 The implication is important: if you are using Klaviyo or any email-based recovery tool, 3.33% is not a poor result โ it is a realistic result given the mechanism.
 Improving from 3% to 4% or 5% with better optimization is achievable.
 Reaching 10%, 20%, or 30% with email alone is not.

 The tools that consistently exceed 8-10% recovery either use SMS (which has higher open rates but smaller opted-in audiences) or operate pre-abandonment, catching shoppers before they leave.
-ZeroCart AI's 30-38% comes from the latter approach โ acting on 100% of visitors while they are still on the page, with the NeuralyX behavioral AI engine processing 67 signals per session in sub-10ms.
+ZeroCart AI's 30-38% comes from the latter approach โ acting on 100% of visitors while they are still on the page, with the NeuralyX behavioral AI engine processing behavioral signals per session in near-instant.

 Understanding this distinction is the foundation for interpreting any cart recovery benchmark data.